 - Conducting an annual survey of our authors and nonprofit stakeholders to gather stories on how JAFSCD is assisting in their work.

 - Supporting the long-term preservation of JAFSCD content through Portico and LOCKSS.

-JAFSCD's OA Shareholder Consortium will provide input on editorial policy, special topic calls for papers, and shareholding members can submit an annual commentary that will be published each year.
-We aspire to have a Shareholder Consortium that is culturally diverse, and international, with at least one pledge/shareholding entity from all U.S. states, Canadian provinces, and U.S. and Canadian territories.
+The JAFSCD Shareholder Consortium will provide input on editorial policy, special topic calls for papers, and shareholding members can submit an annual commentary that will be published each year.
+We aspire to have a Shareholder Consortium that is culturally diverse and international, with at least one shareholding entity from each U.S. state, Canadian province, and U.S. and Canadian territories.
 We encourage shareholders to represent their states or provinces in the consortium to the extent they are able, serving as a liaison or conduit for all their good food and farming organizations and research initiatives.
 This will give the consortium broad geographic representation and also serve as a networking and sharing opportunity at this broad level.

 |Type of Consortium Member||Examples|| Suggested Annual

 |University or College-based Program||Degree program, institute, research center, integrated research and extension/outreach program||$1,500|